 A new era for the organic sector

-The course, which is offered by Southern Cross’s new National Centre for Naturopathic Medicine (NCNM), has been 12 months in development.
+The course, which is offered by the new Southern Cross National Centre for Naturopathic Medicine (NCNM), has been 12 months in development.
 Units to be offered include Organic Food Systems; Farm Gate to Plate: Producing Food for Health; Dirt to Dinner: The Principles of Organics; and Food as Medicine.
 The university is now accepting applications.

-“Organics is a fast-growing industry, but there’s been little investment to date to support those working in the industry to deliver a critical and evidence-based understanding of organic principles and practicalities,” says Professor Jon Wardle, Director of the NCNM.
+“Organics is a fast-growing industry,” says Professor Jon Wardle, Director of the NCNM.
+“But there’s been little investment to date to support those working in the industry to deliver a critical and evidence-based understanding of organic principles and practicalities.

 “The Graduate Certificate was developed to address this need.
 As people become more actively involved in their health management, they’re becoming increasingly interested in ensuring their food is sustainably and ethically grown for optimal health benefit.”